ANYANTUDRE/Audio-Transformers-Hugging-Face/5. Automatic Speech Recognition/NOTES.md

 While the Whisper model performs extremely well on many high-resource languages, it has lower transcription and translation accuracy on low-resource languages, i.e. those with less readily available training data.

+# II.
+Choosing a dataset

+As with any machine learning problem, our model is only as good as the data that we train it on.
+Speech recognition datasets vary considerably in how they are curated and the domains that they cover.
+To pick the right dataset, we need to match our criteria with the features that a dataset offers.

+### Features of speech datasets

+##### 1. Number of hours
+Simply put, the number of training hours indicates how large the dataset is.
+It’s analogous to the number of training examples in an NLP dataset.
+However, bigger datasets aren’t necessarily better.
+If we want a model that generalises well, we want a diverse dataset with lots of different speakers, domains and speaking styles.

+##### 2. Domain
+The domain entails where the data was sourced from, whether it be audiobooks, podcasts, YouTube or financial meetings.
+Each domain has a different distribution of data.
+For example, audiobooks are recorded in high-quality studio conditions (with no background noise) and text that is taken from written literature.
+Whereas for YouTube, the audio likely contains more background noise and a more informal style of speech.

+We need to match our domain to the conditions we anticipate at inference time.
+For instance, if we train our model on audiobooks, we can’t expect it to perform well in noisy environments.

+##### 3. Speaking style

+The speaking style falls into one of two categories:

+- Narrated: read from a script (tends to be spoken articulately and without any errors)
+- Spontaneous: un-scripted, conversational speech (a more colloquial style of speech, with the inclusion of repetitions, hesitations and false-starts)

+##### 4. Transcription style

+The transcription style refers to whether the target text has punctuation, casing or both.
+If we want a system to generate fully formatted text that could be used for a publication or meeting transcription, we require training data with punctuation and casing.
+If we just require the spoken words in an un-formatted structure, neither punctuation nor casing are necessary.
+In this case, we can either pick a dataset without punctuation or casing, or pick one that has punctuation and casing and then subsequently remove them from the target text through pre-processing.

+### A summary of datasets on the Hub

+### Common Voice 13

+# III.
+Evaluation metrics for ASR